Cordillera Huayhuash Circuit Trek

 Is this holiday for you?

-This trekking holiday offers a variety of conditions, ranging from good trails between villages in the sparsely inhabited high valleys on the perimeter of the Huayhuash, to steep paths across scree on the approach to the highest passes on our route.
+This trekking holiday in the remote high valleys of the Cordillera Huayhuash involves a variety of trekking conditions, ranging from good trails between villages in the sparsely inhabited high valleys on the perimeter of the Huayhuash, to steep paths across scree on the approach to the highest passes on our route.
 It is possible that the highest passes may have a light covering of snow.
-The Huayhuash trek is challenging on account of its overall length and the high alpine terrain together with the many high passes on our route.
+This is a remote area, and the trekking is sustained and challenging on account of its overall length and the high alpine terrain, together with the many high passes on our route.
+The days are often long, with walking times of 7 hours plus.
+As there are so few trekkers on the route, the trails are often rocky and ill-defined making for more difficult walking.
+Please note that a considerable amount of time is spent at altitudes in excess of 4500m.
 We have allowed time for acclimatisation prior to setting off on trek from Huaraz and there is 1 rest / exploration day built into the itinerary.